PrePARED logoMenu

 Assessment of broad scale distribution of marine mammals in relation to habitat and prey fields and OWF development in the Moray Firth

-Led by Aude Benhemma-Le Gall from University of Aberdeen.
+Led by Dr Aude Benhemma-Le Gall from University of Aberdeen.

 How does windfarm presence affect fine-scale distribution of prey and marine mammal foraging behaviour?